 - How To Get An Astrophotography Modified Camera

 You may have heard astrophotographers talk about using an astro modified camera or a modded camera.

 But what does this mean, do you need one, and how do you get one?

 In this article, we are going to explain all you need to know.

-Astro modified cameras are regular DSLRs where part of the infrared (IR) filter has been removed to allow it to processes color from deep sky objects better.
+Astro modified cameras are regular DSLR or mirrorless cameras where part of the infrared (IR) filter has been removed to allow it to process color from deep-sky objects better.